-Sleep - How important is it to those who exercise often (as well as to those who do not)?
-Scientists have been studying sleep patterns for decades, so there is plenty of research on the importance of sleep in our daily lives.
-Sleep also affects performance during high intensity training programs like military and law enforcement training.
-I guess the old saying "Well Rested - Well Tested" also applies to taking Physical Fitness Tests.
+Scientists have been studying sleep patterns for decades, so there is plenty of research on its importance in our daily lives.
+Sleep also affects performance during high-intensity training programs like military and law enforcement training.

 The best training plans will not work if sleep and nutrition are neglected.
-Without adequate sleep (eight hours a night), there is not enough rest for muscle cell growth and repair.
-In fact, when you sleep, growth hormone is produced and protein synthesis in the muscles occurs if you eat foods with protein during the day.
+Without adequate sleep (eight hours a night), there is not enough rest for muscle-cell growth and repair.
+When you sleep, growth hormone is produced and protein synthesis in the muscles occurs if you eat foods with protein during the day.
 For adolescents especially, sleep is critical as growth can be impaired when quality and quantity of sleep is lacking.

-Lack of sleep can also affect your mood and increase hormonal stress levels which will have a negative impact on performance.
-Now, one night of missed sleep is not going to have many negative affects on your performance, but several days in a row or a few weeks of interupted sleep can lead to symptoms similar to over-training syndrome.
+Lack of sleep also can affect your mood and increase hormonal stress levels, which will have a negative impact on performance.
+Now, one night of missed sleep is not going to have many negative effects on your performance, but several days in a row or a few weeks of interrupted sleep can lead to symptoms similar to overtraining syndrome.

-In the military and in law enforcement professions, sleep may not occur at regular intervals and the quality may be lacking.
-The following list can assist in getting a good night sleep and help you achieve some of the many benefits sleep produce:
+In the military and law enforcement professions, sleep may not occur at regular intervals, and the quality may be lacking.
+The following list can assist in getting a good night's sleep and help you achieve some of the many benefits that sleep produces:

-Calming music, cool climate with a humming fan or de-humidifier (seasonal) to drown out exterior noises will make the place you sleep more conducive to quality sleep.
+Calming music, a cool climate with a humming fan or dehumidifier (seasonal) to drown out exterior noises will make the place you sleep more conducive to quality sleep.
 There are many sleep technology CDs on the market that have been proven to help.
-Check out this one I have been involved with - Military Sleep Fit - coming soon to the Military Fitness eBook Store.

-If possible do not exercise 2-3 hours prior to sleep or be highly active prior to sleeping.
-Relaxing a few hours prior to sleep works well for naturally preparing the body for quality sleep.
+If possible, do not exercise 2-3 hours before sleep or be highly active before sleeping.
+Relaxing a few hours before sleep works well for naturally preparing the body for quality sleep.
 Avoid watching television in bed.